mobizt/ESP-Mail-Client/README.md

 ### Use external Arduino Clients interfaces

+The Arduino Clients for network interfaces (WiFiClient, EthernetClient and GSMClient) which support non-secure network connection can be used as external client.

 By default, the built-in Clients will be used when you compile the library for devices e.g. ESP32, ESP8266 and SAMD21 with built-in U-blox NINA-W102 module and custom (external) Client will be used for other Arduino compatible devices